Here’s a PCB ordering tip from Advanced Circuits:

 Single boards, Tab-routed arrayed boards and boards with cutouts:

-Outer layer copper should be 10 mils away from the center of the board edge to prevent exposed copper.
+Outer layer copper should be at least 10 mils away from the center of the board edge to prevent exposed copper.
 Copper within 10 mils of the center of the rout line may be exposed and viewable from the board edge.

 Scored boards: (0.062" thick boards):